Zettelkasten-Method/zettel-outline-rendering/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at <https://github.com/DivineDominion/zettel-outline-rendering>.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are always welcome!
+[Discuss on the forums.](https://forum.zettelkasten.de)

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).